ZAF07/showwcase-backend-assignment/README.md

 ## Requirements:

-You need to have the Docker client installed on your computer.
+You need to have the Docker desktop installed on your computer.

 ## Usage: